Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Introduction

 Because the interaction between a dilute wind and a dense cloud has no analytic solution, there is no independent benchmark to compare the results with.
 Instead, parallels to other, simpler, problems are drawn and signs of such behaviours are sought.
-For example, one looks for Kelvin-Helmholtz instabilities at the edges of the cloud, even though the cloud is curved and being pushed along which makes the comparison difficult
+For example, one looks for Kelvin-Helmholtz instabilities at the edges of the cloud, even though the cloud is curved and being pushed along which makes the comparison difficult.

+Furthermore, code presentation papers for the above methods are often inconsistent in their choice for density thresholds, colour scales, and definitions of shown quantities, making like-for-like comparison neigh impossible.
+This work will homogenise such comparisons and add new quantities which shed new light on similarities and differences between the seven methods.

 Here we use non-radiative hydrodynamics simulations to isolate differences due to the hydrodynamics solvers.
-As our simulations are non-radiative and do not include physical conduction, they should, in the limit of infinite resolution, only show evolution in the gas densities and temperatures due to the pressure gradients induced by the ram pressure exerted by the wind.
+As our simulations are non-radiative and do not include physical conduction, they should, after the initial phase in which viscosity can generate entropy in shocks, and in the limit of infinite resolution, only show evolution in the gas densities and temperatures due to the pressure gradients induced by the ram pressure exerted by the wind.
 Non-adiabatic energy exchange between different phases only takes place at the microscopic level, which is not modelled by any of these methods.
+We stress that this is a scenario never achieved in nature, where some mixing is always expected to occur.
+Some of the methods included in this work model mixing either implicitly or numerically, but none of them include a physical model based on the microscopic exchange of energy, which gives rise to the emergent macroscopic, finite volume, mixing.

 Volume elements in finite resolution simulations represent averages over many microscopic phases, which can artificially give the appearance of a single mixed phase.
-Such artificial mixing is inherent to grid and mesh methods, but also occurs in SPH methods where artificial conduction is invoked to suppress spurious surface tension.
+Such numerical mixing is inherent to grid and mesh methods, but also occurs in SPH methods where artificial conduction is invoked to suppress spurious surface tension.
 It is often implicitly assumed that the level of mixing predicted by reasonably converged high-resolution simulations is realistic.
 However, this may be optimistic given that the mixing is still numerical as long as microscopic conduction is not modelled.

 An interesting new avenue that we will explore, is to compare the level of mixing in a lower resolution simulation to that in a higher resolution simulation after coarse-graining the latter onto a lower-resolution grid for analysis.
 The hope is then that as one increases the resolution, the coarse-grained results converge even if the highest resolution simulation is still not converged.
 This would indicate convergence of the volume-averaged phase structure.
 However, we note that observational diagnostics such as emission and absorption signatures depend on the microscopic rather than the coarse-grained phase structure.